apiato/apiato/docs/_docs/C.features/authentication.md

 **How it works:**

 > Quick Overview:
 > - On register: the API returns user data.
-You will need to log that user in (using the same credentails he passed) to get his Access Token and make other API calls.
+You will need to log that user in (using the same credentials he passed) to get his Access Token and make other API calls.
 > - On login: the API returns the user Access Token with Refresh Token.
 You will need to request the User data by making another call to the user endpoint, using his Access Token.